mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 [I 171214 23:05:00 handlers:62] Start detecting changes
 {% endhighlight %}

 Now we should be able to check docs page in the browser under [http://127.0.0.1:8000](http://127.0.0.1:8000) address.

 ![docs][docs]

-Additionally we want to keep latest documentation or even publish it online.
+Additionally, we want to keep the latest documentation or even publish it online.
 But we do not need Travis do it.
-GitHub repository can be connected to the [ReadTheDocs[(https://readthedocs.org) service, which will deploy our documentation on it's servers whenever repo has been changed.
+GitHub repository can be connected to the [ReadTheDocs](https://readthedocs.org) service, which will deploy our documentation on its servers whenever repo has been changed.
 No need to update `.travis.yml`.

+## Application

+Lets place basic Flask application in webapp directory:

+{% highlight bash %}
+[mdyzma@devbox travis_python_test]$ tree .
+.
+|-- .gitignore
+|-- .travis.yml
+|-- docs/
+|-- LICENSE
+|-- README.md
+|-- requirements/
+|-- requirements.txt
+`-- webapp/
+    |-- templates/
+    |   |-- index.html
+    |   `-- layout.html
+    |-- __init__.py
+    `-- app.py

+{% endhighlight %}

+## Tests

+There are two types of tests I would like to put in project prototype:

+- unit tests
+- acceptance tests

+Unit tests are bound to specific module, class or method/function, while acceptance tests are derived from „User Stories”.
+Unit tests can be programmed using python's STL module or very popular `pytest`.
+Acceptance tests use more natural language called gherkin and python library `behave`.

+{% highlight bash %}
+[mdyzma@devbox travis_python_test]$ tree .
+.
+|-- .gitignore
+|-- .travis.yml
+|-- docs/
+|-- LICENSE
+|-- README.md
+|-- requirements/
+|-- requirements.txt
+|
+|-- .behaverc
+|
+|-- tests/
+|    `--features/
+|       |-- environment.py
+|       |--home.feature
+|       `-- steps/
+|          `--home_steps.py
+`-- webapp/

+{% endhighlight %}

+Behave discovers basic settings file in form of windows ini, where  we can specify output format and features folder location.
+For better readability I usually place `features` inside `tests`.

+__.behaverc__
+{% highlight bash %}
+[behave]
+show_skipped = false
+show_timings = false
+default_format = pretty
+paths = tests/features
+{% endhighlight %}

+Another configuration file is located in `features` and exposes web application context to the test environment.

+__/features/environment.py__
+{% highlight python %}
+from webtest import TestApp

+from webapp.app import app

+def before_scenario(context, scenario):
+    context.client = TestApp(app)

+def after_scenario(context, scenario):
+    del context.client
+{% endhighlight %}

+__features/home.feature__
+{% highlight gherkin %}
+Feature: Index page display

+    Scenario: Navigation to Home Page
+        When I navigate to Home Page
+        Then Home Page should be displayed
+{% endhighlight %}

+__features/steps/home_steps.py__
+{% highlight python %}
+from behave import *

+@when(u'I navigate to Home Page') def step_impl(ctx):
+    ctx.resp = ctx.client.get('/')

+@then(u'{text} should be displayed') def step_impl(ctx, text):
+    assert text in ctx.resp
+{% endhighlight %}

 ## Heroku deployment

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ tree .